ginwakeup/python-video-uploading/README.md

-# Python Examples for Video Uploading through the Network
+# R&D for Video Uploading using Python

 This is an experimental repository to try various video upload and streaming methods.